IceDefcon/IceNET.AntennaMatrix/README.md

 Valid Matrix is used to approximate complex IQ samples in Electromagnetic Computation Process

-Computation use Method of Moments to Estamate Mixed Potential values:
+Computation use Method of Moments to Estimate the values of Mixed Potential:

   1. Magnetic Vector Potential
   2. Electric Scalar Potential